j3k0/ganomede-users/README.md

 Users' custom data.
 Valid metadata keys can be restricted using the `USERMETA_VALID_KEYS` environment variable.
 A comma-separated list of keys.

+Setting `USERMETA_VALID_KEYS` is recommended to prevent people from using your server as free storage.
+An additional self imposed limitation is that values can't be above 200 bytes.

 ### body (application/json)

     {